JSFoundation/TAC/Applications/arc.md

 - `hello-world-staging-hit-counter`
 - `hello-world-production-hit-counter`

 These lambdas are subscribed to a corosponding SNS topic that can be invoked by any other lambda programatically by publishing a JSON payload to that topic.
 Pub sub!
+(Which happens to be great for many things: from building bots to long running background tasks.)

 ##### DynamoDB Tables